-creating the security copies it is necessary to insert the placeholder for the backup date at the end of the suffixes for files and/or directories.
+Check this option in case you wish permanently to delete security copies (files and directories) created during a backup when this dates back beyond a certain time (e.g. 6 months previously).
+To do this, on creating the security copies it is necessary to insert the placeholder for the backup date at the end of the suffixes for files and/or directories.
 This date is being simultaneously the creation date of the security copies.
 During cleanup this date will be checked and, if older than the given date, the affected files and/or directories will be deleted.
 All other security copies and of course all normal files will be retained.

-Bear in mind that in this case you must specify only the fixed part (without placeholder) in the settings for the selection of security copies (see above).
+Entries for the directory prefixes are not required in this case, only filename suffixes must be specified in the settings (see above).
+Bear in mind that you must insert exactly the same value as has been used for backup.
 In addition you can select on which type of security copy (previous versions or on synchronization deleted versions) the deletion will be applied.